Rent can be increased by a landlord if the correct notice period is followed and certain conditions are met. Rent can also be reduced.

 Rent increases can be agreed in some circumstances

-A landlord and tenant can also agree to an increase in rent outside the 12-month period restriction if the landlord has done one of the following:
+A landlord and tenant can agree to an increase in rent outside the 12-month period restriction if the landlord has done one of the following:

-- Changed the tenancy agreement to benefit the tenant.
+- changed the tenancy agreement to benefit the tenant.
 For example, allowed an extra occupant.

 A landlord may apply to the Tenancy Tribunal to increase the rent if: